How to evaluate LLMs: Full LLM evaluation guide

 The risks of skipping evaluation

-If you’re not evaluating LLM output, you’re launching blind.
+If you’re not evaluating LLM output, you have no way to control the output.
 Here’s what can go wrong:

 • Hallucinations → confident lies that waste user time and destroy trust